-When water levels permit, the 160-acre, crystalclear Lake Holathlikaha is popular for fishing and swimming.
-Paddleboat and canoe rentals are available but private boats are not allowed on the lake.
-A volleyball court and a horseshoe pit are available.
+When water levels permit, the 160-acre, crystalclear Lake Holathlikaha is popular for fishing.
+Canoe and kayak rentals are available, but private boats are not allowed on the lake.

 As part of the Great Florida Birding Trail, the park offers more than five miles of self-guided trails with excellent bird and wildlife viewing.
-A trail extension connects the park to the multi-use paved Withlacoochee State Trail that runs along U.S. 41 and the eastern border of the park.
+A trail extension connects the park to the multi-use paved Withlacoochee State Trail that runs along U.S. 41 and the western border of the park.

 Park visitors can enjoy the picnic facilities and playground under the hardwood hammock near the lake.
-A covered pavilion and BBQ pit may be rented.
+A covered pavilion and BBQ pit may be rented for use.

-The Lake Lodge is an ideal setting for small gatherings.
-This rustic building with air conditioning, heat and a fireplace can accommodate up to 50 people.
-A small kitchen can also be rented.
+The Rec Hall is an ideal setting for small gatherings.
+This rustic building with heat and air conditioning can accommodate up to 50 people.
+A small kitchen is included in the rental.

-Youth and primitive tent camping is available for groups up to 20 people at the southern end of Lake Holathlikaha.
-Call the park at (352)726-0315 for reservations.
+Primitive group tent camping is available for groups up to 25 people at the southern end of Lake Holathlikaha.
+Call the park at (352) 726-0315 for reservations.